Properties of Gases | General Chemistry 2

 P = pressure (in Pa)

-Collision frequency z (in collisions.s-1): number of collisions that a molecule undergoes per second
+The collision frequency is the number of collisions that a molecule undergoes per second.
+It is given by:

 z =